 Forecasting

-Inventory management is a huge part of any retail, e-commerce, or wholesale business’s assets and supply chain strategy.
-But while it’s necessary for a business to operate, inventory requires careful calculations to ensure it meets demand without becoming too much of an expenditure and a drag on cash flow.
+Inventory management and planning are crucial components of any retail, e-commerce, or wholesale business’s assets and supply chain strategy.
+In order for your business to achieve a proper inventory balance, you must perform careful calculations and consider a variety of factors to ensure your stock levels can meet demand without becoming a drag on your cash flow due to inventory holding costs.

 Achieving this balance requires merchants to engage in proper inventory planning to make sure they have the right amount of stock at the right time.
-If performed efficiently, inventory planning can help your business:
+When done right, inventory planning can help your business avoid stockouts, minimize unnecessary overstock and deadstock, improve stock turnover, prevent delays in fulfillment, and increase cash flow and revenue.

 A critical component of inventory planning is accurately calculating optimal order quantity, which helps businesses know when and what to order to maintain customer satisfaction and profitability while avoiding unnecessary storage, administrative, and insurance costs.